 • Reduce your chance of getting shocked through static electricity.

-• Promote a proper environment for indoor plants to flourish.
-The appropriate humidification offers your plants the best chance at life and helps to ensure they last longer.
+• Foster a good environment for indoor plants to flourish.
+Proper humidification can help your plants live longer.